XoopsDocs/mytabs-tutorial/book/2administration.md

 And going up to the next level, we could use Page as container for various Tabs.

-In this example we'll build a "World News" with Tabs representing different countries, and each Tab containing blocks from different modules, but related to each other by the topic of the Tab, here different countries.
+In this example we'll build a "World News" with Tabs representing different countries, and each Tab containing blocks from different modules, but related to each other by the topic of the Tab, in our case: different countries.

+In order to create such a structure, we start from the top, i.e.

+1. we create a Page (here: World News)
+2. then for this Page we create and assign one or more Tabs (here: USA, France, Japan)
+3. then for each Tab we select and assign existing Blocks